erebelo/spring-common-lib/docs/http-module.md

 ## Properties for `RestTemplate`

-The following properties allow for the configuration of the `RestTemplate` behavior in the application:
+The following properties allow for the configuration of the `RestTemplate` behavior in the application.

+For standard configurations, use the `default` alias name.
+To define additional custom `RestTemplate` configurations, replace `default` with a unique alias, such as `serviceTwo`.

 ### 1. (Optional) Disabling for `RestTemplate` instance from Common Http Module